 GIA: 296 m2

 Cowshed is the creation of a welcoming family home, artist studio and office situated within an existing farmstead in Devon.
 The joy of this project is the successful repurposing and celebration of the existing agricultural outbuilding.
-Utilising the original concrete floor, concrete columns, and timber trusses, the new programme is intertwined within the existing, forming a series of spaces that use a palette of simple and honest materiality.
+Utilising the original concrete footings, concrete columns, and timber trusses, the new programme is intertwined within the existing, forming a series of spaces that use a palette of simple and honest materiality.

 The clients have lived on the farm for 50 years and during the last 15 years have converted the agricultural farm buildings into a housing community, of which Cowshed is the last of the buildings to be completed.